Italy

 Italy is such a beautiful country with so much to offer.
 It is a country you could easily return to again and again and never run out of things to do and see.
 We’d recommend devoting as much time as you have to experiencing all that Italy has to offer.
 However if you are short on time, 2 weeks will allow you to get a taste for some of the highlights of this amazing country.

-Italy is part of the Schengen area, which is a EU passport-free zone that covers most European countries.
-The Schengen provisions have abolished checks at internal borders, however police checks and temporary border controls in some situations may still apply.
-As Australian citizens, we don’t currently need a visa to travel to any member countries of the Schengen Area so long as our stay doesn’t exceed a maximum of 90 days in any one 180 day period.
-This 90/180 day rule for Schengen countries applies to anyone applying for a Schengen Visa as well as anyone from a country which has the Schengen Area’s visa waiver stay.
-However at the end of 2022, the Schengen visa rules are going to change and ALL non EU citizens will need to apply for a ETIAS visa waiver before travelling to any countries in the Schengen zone.
-The same 90/180 day rule will apply, but everyone that is not an EU citizen and not part of the Schengen zone will need to apply for a Schengen visa.
+As Australian citizens, we don’t need a visa to travel to any member countries of the Schengen Area so long as our stay doesn’t exceed a maximum of 90 days in any one 180 day period.
+This 90/180 day rule for Schengen countries applies to anyone applying for a Schengen Visa as well as anyone from a country which has the Schengen Area’s visa waiver.
+However, as non EU citizens we do need to apply for a ETIAS visa waiver before travelling to any countries in the Schengen zone.
+The ETIAS application fee is 7 euro (as at April 2024).

 Italy travel guide: Best areas to visit in Italy